zeroeight15/BatchXSLT4InDesign/README.md

 This combination of BatchXSLT controlled by InDesign demands for the package name:
 #### BatchXSLT4InDesign
-BatchXSLT4InDesign is not just a XML transformer, but an entire application including
+BatchXSLT4InDesign is not just a XML transformer, but an entire application bundle including
-- the transformer engine BatchXSLST.app
+- the transformer engine BatchXSLST.app (including the Java virtual machine)
-- needed Transform Style Sheets (XSL) to transform InDesign IDML to readable XML
+- the InDesign exporter scripts to create a 'base export' of an InDesign document (IDML and images)
-- the InDesign exporter scripts
+- needed transform style sheets (XSL) to transform InDesign IDML to readable and reusable XML
 - the XSL style sheets to transform the XML to an HTML flip page eBook
 - the Javascripts and CSS to display this flip book in a Browser